eminorhan/neural-pile-primate/README.md

 ~34B uncompressed tokens of spiking neural activity data recorded from primates (tokens=neurons x time bins).
 Unless otherwise noted, the data consist of spike counts in 20 ms time bins recorded from each neuron.

-This repository contains tools and instructions for building the dataset from scratch.
+This repository contains the code and instructions for building the dataset from scratch.
 The actual final dataset is hosted at [this](https://huggingface.co/datasets/eminorhan/neural-pile-primate) public HF repository.

 The current component datasets and token counts per dataset are as follows: